magwach/rss-aggregator/README.md

 ### Contributing

--Fork the repository.
+- Fork the repository.
--Create a new feature branch (git checkout -b feature/my-feature).
+- Create a new feature branch (git checkout -b feature/my-feature).
--Write code + tests.
+- Write code + tests.
--Submit a pull request with a clear description of your changes.
+- Submit a pull request with a clear description of your changes.
--Ensure existing tests pass and new functionality is well documented.
+- Ensure existing tests pass and new functionality is well documented.

 ### License